 Surrounded by oak and hickory trees, scenic Table Rock Lake is the centerpiece of Branson's great outdoors, with hiking trails, water recreation, fishing, camping and picnic sites.
-Make sure to see the impressive dam, and stop by the visitors center (currently closed due to the pandemic; check online for travel information) for info that can help you make the most of your visit.
+Make sure to see the impressive dam, and stop by the Dewey Short Visitor Center for interactive exhibits, a film about the area and the construction of the dam, and information that can help you make the most of your visit.

 At this retro variety store, the inventory's a catch-all of goodies past and present: souvenirs, gifts, games, toys, candy, sundries, craft supplies, housewares, kitchen novelties.
 You name it, it's here.
 World War II-theme aviation art hangs around the store; a 60-foot baseball wall of fame showcases autographs and photos of beloved players like Babe Ruth and Lou Gehrig; and two model trains chug around the ceiling.

 Craving sweets?
-Make your way to this reasonably priced European-style cafe in the ritzy cobblestoned Grand Village Shops on State-76.
+Make your way to the reasonably priced Sugar Leaf Bakery and Cafe in the cobblestoned Grand Village Shops on State-76.
 Pick from gorgeous cupcakes, muffins, cookies, artisanal marshmallows and homemade cobblers.
 A short breakfast-lunch menu of quiche, fresh salads, paninis and soups balances out the sugar rush.